icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 in future subject to further consultation.

 The metadata and sensitivity class of Shared datasets are listed in Open Energy Search and are visible to any user.
-Shared datasets provided by Open Energy members (Data Providers) and non-Open Energy members will both be visible (where the latter are known), as described later in this section.
+Shared datasets provided by Open Energy members (|DPs|) and non-Open Energy members will both be visible (where the latter are known), as described later in this section.
 Access to Shared datasets provided by Open Energy members is moderated through the Open Energy Governance Platform, on the basis of preemptive licensing.
 Access to Shared data listed on the Search that is not provided by an Open Energy member is not supported - users should